April 11, 2012

 Our conclusion?
 Two quarters of corn shortfalls in America and China are a certainty, medium-term supply assumptions are still materializing -and weather based optimism is the shakiest of all assumptions.
 Consequently, a second quarter rally is implied but you can only count on a mid-year corn price swoon if the weather behaves perfectly for the next three months.

 All rights reserved.
 No part of the report may be reproduced without permission from eFeedLink.

-- China corn market remains soft despite improved demand in consumption region
+- China corn market stays stable despite soft demand

 - China corn market shows signs of stabilising